-However, it is to be noted that the 25% threshold may also be triggered if only 25% of the voting rights are acquired, or indeed if only similar rights to those of a 25% shareholder are acquired.
+However, please note that the 25% threshold may also be triggered if only 25% of the voting rights are acquired or similar rights to those of a 25% shareholder.

 2.3 Are joint ventures subject to merger control?

 In line with Article 3 of the EUMR, the creation of a full-function joint venture is subject to merger control.
 Austrian merger control rules catch both concentrative and cooperative full-function joint ventures.